gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 <!-- # Trying symbl.ai (gmacario@gmail.com) -->

 First of all you must sign in to <https://platform.symbl.ai/>.
-If you don't have an account yet, you may create one for free (no credit cards are required for the trial, which is good!)
+If you don't have an account yet, you may create one for free -- no credit cards are required for the trial, which is good!

 <!-- (2021-12-26 19:10 CET) -->

-I created my account using my Gmail address, there I can sign in just by clicking the "Sign in with Google" icon on the page.
+I created my account using my Gmail address, therefore I can sign in just by clicking the "Sign in with Google" icon on the page.

 Once authenticated, I will get redirected to <https://platform.symbl.ai/#/home>

 > **Welcome Gianpaolo Macario!**